eljefedelrodeodeljefe/eljefedelrodeo.com/content/article/deep-map-object-values.md

 ## Prelude: A Feature Flagging Implementation

-Imagine a SPA that has those constants and environment variables that will be defined by the built pipeline as `process.env` gloabls and uses a feature flagging library like React [Flag](https://github.com/garbles/flag) or any implmenetation similar to [Martin Fowlers classic](https://martinfowler.com/articles/feature-toggles.html).
+Imagine a SPA that has those constants and environment variables that will be defined by the built pipeline as `process.env` globals and uses a feature flagging library like React [Flag](https://github.com/garbles/flag) or any implmenetation similar to [Martin Fowlers classic](https://martinfowler.com/articles/feature-toggles.html).

 ```js
 const { inDevelopEnvironment } = require('../utils/env')